Benefits of DIM

 DIM has a unique ability to affect estrogen metabolism, as mentioned above.
 There are three main forms of estrogens, which include estradiol, estrone, and estriol.
 Estradiol is the strongest and most aggressive estrogen.
 When in excess, this is the form of estrogen associated with many health problems.
 Estrone is an intermediate potency form of estrogen.
 It is mainly produced in the fatty tissue.
 Estriol is the weakest form of estrogen, and is considered by many to be protective.

 Normally, estrogen metabolizes along one of two very distinct pathways, one pathway leads to the production of estradiol (the aggressive form), and the second leads to estriol production (the protective form).
 Some physicians hypothesizes that this second pathway may prevent estrogen from docking in certain cellular receptor sites, thus preventing the stimulation of tumor growth.
-DIM works to regulate hormones by increasing the body's production of healthy estrogen while simultaneously decreasing the undesirable forms of estrogen.
-This helps to inhibit tumor growth.

 Research involving DIM has identified two good estrogens, 2-hydroxy estradiol and 2-hydroxy estrone.
 These are the antioxidants of the estrogen world and induce the self-destruction of tumor cells (apoptosis).
 When these two beneficial estrogens are low, tumor growth is more likely to occur.
 DIM increases the body's production of these healthy estrogens.